Omkaraws/aws-devops-zero-to-hero/interview-questions/cloudfront.md

+Cloud Front: it is aws very own CDN service.
+It integrate seamlessly with other aws svc. it allows to deliver content, application, and api securely wit low latency and high transfer speed.

+CONTENT DELIVERY NETWORK: cash the content in the nearest edge. it is like a network of SVC spread across various locations worldwide.
+These servers stores a copy of websites content , when a user requests your website, the content is delivered from the server closest to the user.

 ### 1. What is Amazon CloudFront?
 Amazon CloudFront is a Content Delivery Network (CDN) service provided by AWS that accelerates content delivery by distributing it across a network of edge locations.